 Thomas is an Oslo based marketer who has been on the cutting edge of digital and community building even before the “early days” of social media.
-He sold his first company by 21, has been the CEO of 5 companies, and before stepping out on his own this year, was most recently the CMO of United Influencers, the biggest social media influencer management agency in Scandinavia.
+He sold his first company by 21.
+He has been the CEO of 5 companies.
+Also, before stepping out on his own this year, was most recently the CMO of United Influencers; the biggest social media influencer management agency in Scandinavia.

 Thomas is also the founder of his own digital school of marketing, Jab Jab Academy and has been hired by companies like The Red Cross & Elle Magazine to educate their employees about marketing in today’s digital world of influencers and constant content consumption.
 He is also a master at putting together live events.

 He has a deep knowledge of the digital marketing landscape and I was excited to chat with him and also to get an international perspective on topics I talk about on this show.
 This was an incredibly full episode!

 - Facebook; why that’s his primary focus for his brand & business